alissatroiano/MS-1/README.md

 The following tests have been conducted by the [developer](https://www.github.com/alissatroiano).
 Each test described below was accompanied by the actions taken to ensure the tests passed.

 1. Navigation:
-    1. Visited navigation bar in website.
+    1. Visited the website's navigation bar.
     2. Clicked each link.
-    3. Verified links bring user to proper section.
+    3. Verified links bring users to the proper section.
     4. Repeated steps 1-3 on mobile and tablet.

 2. Contact Form:
-    1. Visited contact section of website.
+    1. Visited the contact section of the website.
-    2. Filled out contact form with text.
+    2. Filled out the contact form with text.
-    3. Tried to submit contact form with `required` field blank.
+    3. Attempted to submit the contact form with a `required` field blank.
-    4. Failed to fill out "email" without email address.
+    4. Failed to fill out "email" without an email address.
     5. Repeated steps 1-4 on mobile and tablet.

 3. W3C Jigsaw CSS Test:
     1. Visited [W3C HTML Validator](https://validator.w3.org/nu/#textarea).
-    2. Uploaded entire stylesheet.
+    2. Uploaded the entire stylesheet.
     3. Made all changes.
     4. Ran test again to verify all CSS passed.
     5. Repeated steps 1-4 again after repairing styles.